thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

-The private-bank era began properly with **HDFC Bank**, which soft-launched its credit-card business in Chennai in December 2001 with an international silver card on Visa[^hdfc-2001] — a latecomer whose card business would grow to be the largest in the country.
+The private-bank era began properly with **HDFC Bank**, which soft-launched its credit-card business in Chennai in December 2001 with an international silver card on Visa.[^hdfc-2001]
+A latecomer bank whose card business would grow to be the largest in the country.

 <div style="width: 50%; margin: 0 auto;">